Multiple Time Frame Analysis

 Remember there is a popular saying by many Energies Trading and energies market investors that says: "The energies trend is your friend' - never go against the energies market.

-There are four different types of Energies traders - all these use different energies trading charts to trade as explained below.
+There are four different types of Energies traders - all these use different energies charts to trade as explained below.

 Examples of how each type of trader uses multiple Time Frames analysis Energies trading strategy: